lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 };
 ```

-The `create` function just receives the `VkCtx` that will be used to create this buffer, its size, a parameter named `bufferUsage` which will state what this
+The `create` function just receives the `VkCtx` that will be used to create this buffer, its size, a parameter named `bufferUsage` which
-buffer should be used for and a the memory flags.
-This last parameter is use to set the requested memory properties that the data associated to this buffer
+will state what this buffer should be used for and a the memory flags.
+This last parameter is use to set the requested memory properties
-should use.
-In order to create a Vulkan buffer we need to setup a structure named `BufferCreateInfo`, which defines the following attributes:
+that the data associated to this buffer should use.
+In order to create a Vulkan buffer we need to setup a structure named
+`BufferCreateInfo`, which defines the following attributes:

 - `size`: The number of bytes that the buffer will hold.
 - `usage`: It specifies the allowed usages of the buffer.
-We can specify that this buffer can be used for transfer commands (for example to uses as source in buffer copy operations), as a destination transfer, for uniforms. etc. This will be received in the constructor of the `VulkanBuffer` class through an argument with the same name.
+We can specify that this buffer can be used for transfer commands
+(for example to uses as source in buffer copy operations), as a destination transfer, for uniforms. etc. This will be received in the
+`create` function of the `VulkanBuffer` struct through an argument with the same name.
-- `sharing_mode`: If set to `vulkan.SharingMode.exclusive` (`VK_SHARING_MODE_EXCLUSIVE`), it can only be accessed by a queue family at a time.
-Setting to
+- `sharing_mode`: If set to `vulkan.SharingMode.exclusive` (`VK_SHARING_MODE_EXCLUSIVE`), it can only be accessed by a queue family at
-`vulkan.SharingMode.concurrent` (`VK_SHARING_MODE_CONCURRENT`) allows the buffer contents to be accessed by more than one queue family at a time.
-Concurrent
+a time.
+Setting to `vulkan.SharingMode.concurrent` (`VK_SHARING_MODE_CONCURRENT`) allows the buffer contents to be accessed by more
-mode incurs on performance penalties, so we will just use exclusive mode.
+than one queue family at a time.
+Concurrent mode incurs on performance penalties, so we will just use exclusive mode.

 With that structure we can invoke the `createBuffer` function to create the buffer handle.
-It is important to remark, that this call does not allocate the memory for the buffer, we just create the handle, we will need to manually allocate that memory and associate that to the buffer later on.
+It is important to remark, that this call
+does not allocate the memory for the buffer, we just create the handle, we will need to manually allocate that memory and associate that
+to the buffer later on.
 Therefore the next thing we do is to retrieve the memory requirements of the new created buffer, by calling the `getBufferMemoryRequirements` function.

 The next thing to do is to allocate the memory.
-Again, in order to achieve that, we need to setup a structure named `MemoryAllocateInfo`, which defines the following attributes:
+Again, in order to achieve that, we need to setup a structure named `MemoryAllocateInfo`,
+which defines the following attributes:

 - `allocation_size`: It will hold the size of the memory to be allocated in bytes.
 - `memory_type_index`: It will hold the memory type index to be used.
 The index refers to the memory types available in the device.